finalshine10/Barebones-RSS-feed-reader/README.md

 OR

-- Compile the script (preferably via Pyinstaller).
+- Compile the source code (preferably via Pyinstaller).